[hfe_template id='123664']

 As we know, Borehole water is found at varying depths.
 Depending on the water table, your ground’s composition, what type of soil you have, and underground rock.

 The rule of thumb usually is the deeper, the better.
-This will give you a more constant flow, but this depends on the water table and ground composition.
+Depending on the water table and ground composition, this will give you a more constant flow.

-If you are drilling into rock, you will need to find fractures in the rock, which will allow water to flow into the pipe.
-Usually, you have to go through various rock layers and clay and different mediums until you reach the water table.
+If drilling into rock, you must find fractures allowing water to flow into the pipe.
+Usually, you must pass through various rock layers, clay, and other mediums until you reach the water table.

 7. Types Of Borehole Drilling Methods